rabbibotton/clog/README.md

 Unzip, double click setup.bat and then drag the resulting builder.exe to your application bar or double click.
-Update regularly by running update.bat If you change directories you need to run make.bat or update.bat
+Update regularly by running update.bat If you change directories you need to run make.bat or update.bat You can also run frame.bat to produce a version of builder that does not use the browser.

-CLOG is in QuickLisp (ql:quickload :clog), however one should add the UltraLisp distribution as QuickLisp is updated very infrequenty (see below).
+CLOG v1 is in QuickLisp (ql:quickload :clog), therefore one should add the UltraLisp distribution to use CLOG v2 (alternatively use git or https://github.com/ocicl/ocicl)

 To add UltraLisp to QuickLisp: